Trees in the City - Right Tree, Right Place

 Urban Forest Master Plan

-The City of Worcester has kicked off the development of the first Urban Forest Master Plan.
-The Plan will serve as a roadmap to proactively manage and grow the City's tree canopy and provide a shared vision for the future of the urban forest to help inspire us to care, plant and protect our trees.
+The City of Worcester has finalized the development of the first Urban Forest Master Plan.
+The Plan serves as a roadmap to proactively manage and grow the City's tree canopy and provides a shared vision for the future of the urban forest to help inspire us to care, plant and protect our trees.

 Asian Longhorned Beetle